Gromov K-area and jumping curves in CP^n: Introduction

-Under some conditions the locus set of classical jumping curves may be a divisor, see \cite{bundles}, but in general it is extremely difficult to determine this locus.
-We will prove the following: \begin{theorem} Let $E \to \mathbb{CP} ^{n}$ be a rank $r \geq n$, complex vector bundle, with $c_1 (E)=0$ and some other Chern class non-zero.
-Then for any admissible $J$ on $P _{E}$ it has a degree one jumping curves.
-If we also assume that $J$ is suitably generic then $d$ above can be chosen to be 1. \end{theorem} For emphasis we give this corollary. \begin{corollary} Let $E \to \mathbb{CP} ^{n}$ be a rank $r \geq n$ holomorphic vector bundle with $c_1 (E)=0$, and some other Chern class non-zero, then it has jumping curves. \end{corollary} \begin{remark} The condition $r \geq n$ can likely be dropped but for this would require computation of quantum classes in the ``unstable'' range, which at the moment is very technically difficult.
-However, there may of course be a less transcendental algebraic geometry approach. \end{remark}
+If we restrict to lines in $ \mathbb{CP} ^{n}$, then the locus of classical jumping lines is a divisor of the variety of all lines in $ \mathbb{CP} ^{n}$, and if $E$ is holomorphically non-trivial it is non-empty see \cite[Section 3]{bundles}.
+We will prove the following partial symplectic generalization of this: \begin{theorem} Let $E \to \mathbb{CP} ^{n}$ be a rank $r \geq n$, complex vector bundle, with $c_1 (E)=0$ and some other Chern class non-zero.
+Then for any admissible $J$ on $P _{E}$ it has degree one jumping lines.
+If we also assume that $J$ is suitably generic then $d$ above can be chosen to be -1. \end{theorem}